gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 #### Visual Studio Code Extensions

 The features that Visual Studio Code includes out-of-the-box are just the start.
 VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
-VS Code's rich extensibility model lets extension authors plug directly into the VS Code UI and contribute functionality through the same APIs used by VS Code.

 #### Browse for extensions

 You can search and install extensions from within Visual Studio Code.
-Bring up the Extensions view by clicking on the Extensions icon in the **Activity Bar** on the side of VS Code or from the Visual Studio Code menu, select **View** > **Extensions**.
+Open the Extensions view from the Visual Studio Code main menu, select **View** > **Extensions** or by clicking on the Extensions icon in the **Activity Bar** on the side of Visual Studio Code.

 ![Extensions view icon](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/extensions-view-icon.png)